 I have trouble with slides.
 I hate them.
 I’ve followed a training of presentation to make better ones, and with more or less no slides anymore.
 I liked that training very much, but it’s difficult to apply to scientific presentations.
 As such, I’ve decided to read this book who is about scientific presentations (published by IEEE-Wiley) and to see how other people apprehend slides.

 Google is intriguing and there are plenty of books on the company.
 Who did it grow to such a beast?
 What is their true purpose?
 This is one of these books, published 5 years ago.
 Is it still relevant today?

 Continue reading Book review: Googled: The End of the World As We Know It

-I’m happy to announce the release of a stereo compressor based on the Audio Toolkit.
-It is available on Windows and OS X (min.
+I’m happy to announce the release of a stereo limiter based on the Audio Toolkit.
+They are available on Windows and OS X (min.
 10.8) in different formats.

 This stereo plugin limits both channels by getting the max of the instantaneous power of them and applying a limiting gain function on them.
 There is no oversampling inside the plugin, so the output signal can overshoot.